Installing Cody for JetBrains

 Ollama model support

-You can use Ollama models locally for Cody’s chat and commands.
+You can use Ollama models locally for Cody’s chat.
 This lets you chat without sending messages over the internet to an LLM provider so that you can use Cody offline.
 To use Ollama locally, you’ll need to install Ollama and download a chat model such as CodeGemma or Llama3.
 Read here for detailed instructions.

 Add/remove account